AleandroPresta/algorithms-datastructures-notes/09 - Heap and Trie/README.md

 A Trie, also known as a prefix tree, is a tree-like data structure that is used to efficiently store and retrieve keys in a dataset of strings.
 It is particularly useful for handling large dictionaries of words, like those used in autocompletion features or spell checking.

-1.  **Nodes and Edges**:

-    -   Each node represents a character of a string.
-    -   The root node is empty (does not contain any character).
-    -   Edges connect nodes and represent the next character in the string.

-2.  **Paths**:

-    -   A path from the root to a leaf node represents a complete string (or key).
-    -   Intermediate nodes along the path represent prefixes of the string.

-3.  **End of Word Marker**:

-    -   Nodes can have a flag (or marker) to indicate the end of a valid word.

 ### Structure of a Trie

 1.  **Nodes and Edges**: